AirtimeUX/airtime-playbook/airtime-playbook/docs/index.md

 # Welcome to the Collaborative User Research Playbook

 Every product company wants to build better products faster.
-Modern product teams are already good at **building** and releasing products quickly and iteratively but tend to lag behind, when it comes to **learning** about their users at the same speed.
+Modern product teams are already good at **building** and releasing products quickly and iteratively but tend to lag behind when it comes to **learning** about their users at the same speed.

 This guide contains a practical set of processes and techniques that you can implement to create a fast and lightweight user research practice that makes an impact within your organization.